pymike00/tinychat/README.md

 <br>

 ## Dependency - less
 By making direct HTTP requests to the API endpoints, no official client needs to be installed.
-TinyChat only depends on requests and CustomTkinter.
+TinyChat only depends on the [requests](https://requests.readthedocs.io/en/latest/) module and [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).

 <br>

 ## Project just started.
 Here is what you can expect for the future:

-- [ ] Text formatting
+- [ ] Text formatting in chat responses
 - [ ] Support for chat history
 - [ ] Support for multimodality
 - [ ] Support for local models